ballerina-platform/ballerina-distribution/examples/http-interceptor-error-handling/http_interceptor_error_handling.md

 # HTTP service - Interceptor error handling

-Errors that occurred in the request-response flow can be intercepted and handled by `ResponseErrorInterceptors`.
-In addition, the `http:RequestErrorInterceptor` can be used to handle errors that occurred while executing `RequestInterceptors`.
-This error interceptor can send a response according to the error, just like a `ResponseErrorInterceptor`.
+Errors that occurred in the request-response flow can be intercepted and handled by the `ResponseErrorInterceptors`.
+In addition, the `http:RequestErrorInterceptor` can be used to handle errors that occurred while executing the `RequestInterceptors`.
+This error interceptor can send a response according to the error similar to a `ResponseErrorInterceptor`.
 Moreover, it can modify the request and dispatch it to the target service.
 Use `RequestErrorInterceptors` along with `RequestInterceptors` to validate the request beforehand and handle any errors during this validation.

 ::: code http_interceptor_error_handling.bal :::